by Texas Homesteader ~

 Hardy Mint

-So I asked my family for a start of the mint they have in their own gardens and my aunt shared starts of her *Spearmint with me.
-It grew like CRAZY!
+I asked my aunt for a start of the mint they have in their garden and she shared starts of her *Spearmint with me.

 I don’t water or fertilize this mint bed.
 It’s on its own against the harsh Texas summer sun.
-And it’s even planted next to a west-facing wall with heat radiating from the bricks in those hot summer months.
+And it’s even planted at a west-facing wall with heat radiating from the bricks in those hot summer months.

 I made a specific Mint Planting Area so it would play nice and not take over.